WPCD-Workflows/documentation/source/es.rst

    Example:  imasdb JET

-To get more details on IMAS and KEPLER installations check this `Confleunce site   <https://docs.psnc.pl/display/WFMS/Scientific+Worfklows+Home>`
+To get more details on IMAS and KEPLER installations check this `Confluence site <https://docs.psnc.pl/display/WFMS/Scientific+Worfklows+Home>`